-- Two German designed & manufactured Vacuum Motors
+- Two German engineered & manufactured Vacuum Motors

-- High Suction Power, Rated Best in The Industry
+- High Suction Power, Rated Excellent in The Cleaning community

-- These High-Performance Motors are Designed for Rugged Durability and Made to Last
+- These High-Powered Motors are made for Rugged Durability and Made to Last

-- This ProAir Vac model should be selected if you want max power
+- This ProAir Vac model should be selected if you want maximum power

 - 25 ft Black 1-1/2 in Suction Hose